axibase/atsd-use-cases/chart-of-the-day/life-expectancy/README.md

 ![](./images/life-ex-10.png)
 [![](../../trends/images/button-new.png)](https://trends.axibase.com/172ff342#fullscreen)

-*Fig 2.* Using a variable `value` expression and a `time-offset` setting, previous-year data may be compared to current-year data to show the diminishing growth of life expectancy from all measured metrics.
-The [Box Chart](https://axibase.com/products/axibase-time-series-database/visualization/widgets/box-chart-widget/) below the [Time Series](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) chart tracks the distribution range of values and shows that the average growth rate of the life expectancy has not achieved for the last several years from all tracked demographics.
+*Fig 2.* Using a variable [`value`](https://axibase.com/docs/charts/widgets/shared/#derived-value-settings) expression and a [`time-offset`](https://axibase.com/docs/charts/widgets/shared/#time-offset) setting, previous-year data may be compared to current-year data to show the diminishing growth of life expectancy from all measured metrics.
+The [Box Chart](https://axibase.com/docs/charts/widgets/box-chart/) (below) and  the [Time Chart](hhttps://axibase.com/docs/charts/widgets/time-chart/) (above) track the value distribution range and shows that the average growth rate of the life expectancy was achieved for the last several years for any tracked demographics.

 The `value` expression using to derive the above series is shown here: